Skip to content

 What are stem cells anyway?

-Let's go back to our example: When a "hematopoietic" stem cell in the bone marrow divides, it can transform into a red blood cell, an erythrocyte - but also into a lymphocyte or monocyte.
-Both representatives of our immune system.
+Let's go back to our example: A "hematopoietic" stem cell in the bone marrow can, when it divides, transform into a red blood cell, an erythrocyte, but also into a lymphocyte or monocyte.
+Both are members of our immune system.
 However, the hematopoietic stem cell cannot transform into a kidney, liver or heart muscle cell.
-Since our stem cells are no longer as efficient as we get older, we have fewer immune cells and are more susceptible to infections.
+As we age, our stem cells become less efficient, meaning we have fewer immune cells and are more susceptible to infections.

-So perhaps the secret of biological rejuvenation is hidden here?
-Could we use healthy, new stem cells to renew our organs, strengthen the immune system and stop aging?
-This is still an idea of the future, but it can certainly become a reality.
+So is this perhaps the secret of biological rejuvenation hidden here?
+Could we use healthy, new stem cells to renew our organs, strengthen our immune systems and stop aging?
+This is still a vision of the future, but it could well become reality.

 Stem cells and the Yamanaka factors